COVID-19 Update:Learn more about how we are protecting our patients, families and staff, as well as other important facts about COVID-19.

 Understanding your child's condition is an important step on your treatment journey.
 Learn more about causes, symptoms and diagnosis for a variety of conditions, as well as unique treatments and research being performed at Children's National.

-Glomerulonephritis is a type of kidney disease that involves the glomeruli.
+Glomerulonephritis is a type of kidney disease where the blood vessels become inflamed.
+Learn more about this condition.

-Renal failure refers to temporary or permanent damage to the kidneys that results in loss of normal kidney function.
-There are two different types of renal failure—acute and chronic.
+Kidney disease (renal failure) is short-term or permanent damage to the kidneys that results in loss of normal kidney function.
+Learn more about this condition in children.

 HUS is a rare condition that can lead to kidney failure in children.
 Kidney failure develops as a result of destruction of the small, functional structures and vessels inside the kidney.